2/26/2025

 Analyst, Alliance Global Partners

-Good evening and thank you for the question.
-Just want to talk a bit about the margin profile.
-I believe you mentioned Primark's potential for it to fall below the long term of 30 percent temporarily.
-We had a very strong for Q both in terms of gross margin as well as even a margin.
-So just that made it deeper as you've done a great job of offsetting some of the broader pricing pressure as you look forward to 2025.
-Do you see potential with that pricing pressure to worsen, getting some of the troubles that your competitors have or potential opportunity to play offense as just regarded then to get more aggressive to drive growth while others are struggling with the balance sheet may not have the ability to do so.
+Just want to talk a bit about the margin profile, I would mention your remarks potential for it to fall.
+You know, below the long term of 30% you know temporarily had a very strong for Q, both in terms of gross margin, as well as even a margin so just.
+That may be deeper as you've done a great job of offsetting some of the broader pricing pressure, you know as you look forward to 2025.
+To see potential, you know what that pricing pressure to worsen getting some of the troubles that your competitors have or you pencil thing opportunity to play office as just regarded been. to get more aggressive, to drive growth while others are struggling with their balance sheet, may not have the ability to do so.
 So any color that would be appreciated.
 Thank you.

 speaker